 Lehigh Gorge State Park

-Just a couple of minutes from the Adventure Camp, Lehigh Gorge State Park provides one of the Commonwealth’s premiere bicycling trails, with over 25 miles of gentle (2%) downhill grade when starting in White Haven and biking towards Jim Thorpe, PA.
-Each year, thousands of visitors enjoy mountain biking here.
-The park is also home to wonderful hiking and fishing opportunities.
-Need a shuttle or a rental bike, read more about our Rail/Trail Biking near the Lehigh River.
+Just a couple of minutes from Whitewater Challengers Rafting Center and Campground, the Lehigh Gorge State Park provides one of the Commonwealth’s premier bicycling trails, with over 25 miles of gentle (2%) downhill grade when starting in White Haven and biking towards Jim Thorpe, PA.
+Each year, thousands of visitors enjoy trail biking here.
+The park is also home to wonderful hiking trails and fishing opportunities.
+Need a shuttle or a rental bike?
+Read more about our Trail Bike rental and shuttle in the Poconos, PA.

 Mountain Laurel Golf Club is a brief 10 minute drive from Whitewater Challengers Rafting Center and Campground.
 Located just outside White Haven, PA in the Pocono Mountains.
 This club offers a natural grass driving range and a short-game area that has a putting green, chipping area and bunker.

-The Galleria at Split Rock Resort is only about 20 minutes from Whitewater Challengers Outdoor Center.
+The Galleria at Split Rock Resort is only about 20 minutes from Whitewater Challengers Rafting Center and Campground.
 Bring the whole family or a few friends for a fun-filled round of miniature golf in the scenic Pocono Mountains.

-Hiking can be enjoyed right at our Campground.
+Hiking can be enjoyed right at Whitewater Challengers Campground.
 Or, if you prefer a marked trail or more of a variety you can check out Hickory Run State Park or Lehigh Gorge State Park.
 Both are located near White Haven, PA in the Pocono Mountain Region.

-Whitewater Challengers provides its own biking shuttle to the Lehigh Gorge State Park where you can enjoy a 15 or 25 mile trip.
+Whitewater Challengers provides its own bike shuttle and rental service to the Lehigh Gorge State Park where you can enjoy 9 mile, 13.5 mile, or 22.5 mile trips.
 Bring your own bike or rent one here!
 Visit our Trail Biking in the Poconos page for rates and details about biking in the Lehigh Gorge State Park.

 Eckley Miners Village is a living history site dedicated to the lives of the immigrants who toiled in the coal fields at the height of the anthracite boom.
 Eckley Miners’ Village, surrounded by black-silt ponds and strip-mining pits, is alive with the unique heritage of the anthracite region just west of the Pocono Mountain Region of PA.
 Settled in 1854, the community remained a privately owned company “patch” town until 1971.
 Now a National Register District, Eckley is home to more than fifty residents – retired miners, their widows and children.
 Its 58 buildings, 100 acres, furnishings and exhibits preserve the everyday life of the coal miner and his family.